RuneSchool/RuneSchool.github.io/_posts/2023-11-1-about-the-system.md

 To go over these quickly:

 - Double-Feoh is applying the same idea behind ᛣ to ᚠ
-- The sound closest to original ᚣ (/y(ː)/) in modern English is in the way some English accents pronounce the MOUTH lexical set.
-So this rune takes that lexical set.
+- ᚣ originally made a /y(ː)/ sound in Old English.
+This sound [only exists very rarely in the GOOSE lexical set](https://en.wikipedia.org/wiki/Close_front_rounded_vowel#Occurrence) for some accents.
+A similar sound (/ʉ/) [also appears in the MOUTH lexical set](https://ecampusontario.pressbooks.pub/lexicalsets/chapter/16-mouth-lexical-set/#altpron) for some accents.
+For this reason, this rune takes the MOUTH vowel.
 - ᛠ TODO
 - ᛟ originally made a /ø/ sound in Old English.
 The closest sound to this in Modern English is the way that [some English accents](https://en.wikipedia.org/wiki/Close-mid_front_rounded_vowel#Occurrence) pronounce the NURSE lexical set.
 So this run takes that lexical set.
 - ᛇ TODO